-taxation of costs despite the absence of an award of costs in the final judgment.
-Be aware that if a bill of costs is filed in a case without a final judgment, the bill will be denied without prejudice as having been filed prematurely until final judgment is entered at the conclusion of a case.9
+since the clerk will proceed with the bill of costs hearing despite the absence of an award of costs in the final judgment.
+Be aware that if a bill of costs is filed in a case without a final judgment, the bill will be denied without prejudice as having been filed prematurely until final judgment is entered at the final conclusion of a case.9

 Local Civil Rule 54.1 provides an additional deadline, supplementing Federal Rule 54 - the bill of costs itself must be filed no later than 14 days after entry of judgment in a case.
-An untimely filed bill of costs will be summarily denied with prejudice.
-The opposing and prevailing parties are permitted to file an objection and response, respectively; however, the local rule does not require nor set a deadline regarding either filing.
+An untimely filed bill of costs will be summarily denied, with prejudice.
+The opposing and prevailing parties are permitted to file an objection and response, respectively.
+However, the local rule does not require nor set a deadline regarding either filing.
 Since a "Proposed Bill of Costs" is not a motion, the standard motion response/reply briefing schedule is not in effect.
 The prevailing party filing a bill of costs must use the correct form - if not, the party will be contacted and directed to do so.
 The form is the District of Colorado version of the federal judiciary's national form, AO133.
-The local version of the form, and a one-page set of instructions, are available within the Local Rules which redirects the reader to the court's "Forms" page on the website.
-The District of Colorado form is distinguished from the national AO 133 document as the bottom includes contains a space for parties to request a hearing addressing disputed costs.
-Parties may enter their availability to appear before the hearing officer.
-Once a bill of costs is filed in a timely manner, and at the hearing officer's discretion, a hearing may be set at any time as there is no time limit on scheduling the bill of costs hearing - it can be heard the following week, month, or year.
+The local version of the form, and a one-page set of instructions, are available through the HERE link in the rule, directing the reader to the court's Forms page on the website.
+The District of Colorado form is distinguished from the national AO 133 document, as it contains a space for "DATE and TIME I will appear before the clerk who will tax said costs" - repeating the third sentence of the local rule's directive to "appear[ing] before the clerk" (after conferring attempting an agreement on any or all of the requested costs).
+Once a bill of costs is filed in a timely manner, there is no set limit on scheduling the bill of costs hearing - it can be heard the following week, month or year.

-A hearing may not be scheduled for a variety of reasons.
-For one, the clerk has discretion to deny a request for a hearing if appropriate costs can be determined and subsequently taxed based on the documentation submitted by the parties.
-10 Also, if a notice of appeal has been filed in the underlying case by the opposing party, the parties together may wish to stay a request for hearing and decision on costs.
-The clerk will generally permit such a stay, as long as the initial bill of costs is timely filed, and the parties file a stipulation recording the agreement to stay the request for hearing.
-Please note, however, that if an appeal or post-judgment motion is filed and the nonprevailing party wishes to delay the bill of costs over the objection of the prevailing party, the clerk may proceed with the hearing since the clerk has the authority to do so under the rules.
+The parties and the clerk have the discretion and freedom to set the hearing at the parties' convenience, and no motion is required to set the hearing date.10 If a notice of appeal has been filed in a case by the opposing party, the parties together may wish to stay the hearing and decision on costs.
+The clerk will generally permit such a stay, as long as the initial bill of costs is timely filed, and the parties file a stipulation recording the agreement to stay the hearing.
+Please note, however, that if an appeal or post-judgment motion is filed and the non-prevailing party wishes to delay the bill of costs over the objection of the prevailing party, the clerk will proceed with the hearing since the clerk has the authority to do so under the rules.
 Procedure for the Taxation of Costs by the Clerk and Judicial Review Thereof, 10 Fed.
 Prac. & Proc.
 Civ. § 2679 ("Since decisions as to costs are separate and do not involve reconsideration of the decision on the merits, a motion for costs is not properly one to alter or amend the judgment under Rule 59(e) and thus does not render ineffective a notice of appeal filed prior to the disposition of the costs motion.").